Magic-Phono/.github/DOOM.md

 ### Prerequisites

 - A compatible CDJ-3000
-  - Audio connected via Digital Out
+  - Audio connected via Digital Out (Analog Out support is WIP)
 - An SD-card with of at least 1 GiB in size
 - A USB key formatted to FAT32